 Please use this identifier to cite or link to this item: https://hdl.handle.net/11499/56676

-Title: The Effect of Psychoeducational Interventions on Cancer-Related Fatigue: A Systematic Review and Meta-analysis of Randomized Controlled Studies
+Title: The Effect of Psychoeducational Interventions on Cancer-Related Fatigue: a Systematic Review and Meta-Analysis of Randomized Controlled Studies

-Authors: Karakuş, Zeynep
+Authors: Karakuş, Z.

-Özer, Zeynep
+Özer, Z.

 Keywords: Fatigue